FixedEffects/FixedEffectModels.jl/README.md

 `reg` is fast:
 ![benchmark](https://cdn.rawgit.com/matthieugomez/FixedEffectModels.jl/master/files/result1.svg)
-(the code used for this graph is [here](https://github.com/matthieugomez/FixedEffectModels.jl/blob/master/files/benchmark.md))
+The code used for this graph can be found [here](https://github.com/matthieugomez/FixedEffectModels.jl/blob/master/files/benchmark.md).

 To install the package,